zenika-open-source/immutadot/README.md

 ### Concise

-*ES2015+* new features are great to deal with arrays and objects.
-As data structures get deeper, your code gets bigger and less readable to keep your data immutable. immutad●t uses the dot notation to address this issue.
+[ES2015+](https://github.com/tc39/ecma262#ecmascript) new features are great to deal with arrays and objects.
+As data structures get deeper, the code you write to make data immutable gets bigger and less readable. immutad●t uses the dot notation to address this issue.

 ### Exhaustive and yet extensible

-immutad●t comes with a large set of built-in utilities, mostly based on *lodash*.
+immutad●t comes with a large set of built-in utilities, mostly based on [lodash](https://lodash.com/).
 You haven't found what you're looking for?
-Do it yourself with the `convert` feature
+Do it yourself with the `convert` feature.

 ### Learning curve

-If you are already familiar with *lodash* and *ES2015+* then you should be able to use immutad●t quickly.
+If you are already familiar with [lodash](https://lodash.com/) and [ES2015+](https://github.com/tc39/ecma262#ecmascript) then you should be able to use immutad●t quickly.

 ## Notes